con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The scorching brightness from the vajra sun,
 With stainless lustre from the vajra moon,
-Great passion of the passion-free and others,
+Great passion of the passionless and others,
 With multi-coloured rays that brightly blaze, (109)

 * 109a: Following Vilāsavajra, we read *vajrasūryamahālokaḥ* instead of *vajrasūryo mahālokaḥ* as printed in Davidson's edition.
 Tib. is ambiguous.